Twisted Standard Model in noncommutative geometry I: the field content: Minimal twist of the Standard Model

 where $\delta_{sI}^{tJ}$ denotes the product of the two Kronecker symbols $\delta_s^t$, $\delta_I^J$.
-In other terms, both $Q$ and $M$ act trivially (i.e. as the identity) on the indices $\dot s\dot t$, but no longer on the chiral indices $st$.
+Both $Q$ and $M$ stills act trivially (i.e. as the identity) on the indices $\dot s\dot t$, but no longer on the chiral indices $st$.
 On the latter, the action is given by

 with

 and

 where we denote